liviucotfas/ase-multimedia/Labs/04. Graphics.2D - Vector/readme.md

 ![Google Charts](media/google-charts.png)

-1. Display the value corresponding to a bar when clicking on it. ?  **Hint:** Attach a handler to the `click` event of the bars.
+1. Display the value corresponding to a bar when clicking on it.
+Hint: Attach a handler to the `click` event of the bars.
 2. Display the horizontal and vertical axes (as shown above).
 3. Display tooltips when the user hovers over the bars in you chart (as shown above).
+Hint: Check the type of element that is used in the Google Charts library
 4. (optional) Check the [D3.js](https://d3js.org/) library.
 Reimplement the example above using this library.

 ##  6. <a name='Bibliography'></a>Bibliography